i2p/i2p.www/i2p2www/spec/proposals/168-tunnel-bandwidth.rst

 Client fingerprinting based on requests.
-The client (originating) router may wish to randomize the "m" and "r" values instead of sending the same value to each hop; or send a limited set values that represent bandwidth "buckets", or some conbination of both.
+The client (originating) router may wish to randomize the "m" and "r" values instead of sending the same value to each hop; or send a limited set values that represent bandwidth "buckets", or some combination of both.

 Avoid over-allocation ddos.